-Nancy was born in Columbus Ohio in 1954.
-At a very young age she was drawn to the wildest place near home; a remote ravine owned by the Ohio State School for the Blind.
-It was the most captivating place in her world, and the subject of her first oil painting on a small canvas board, “The Place”.
-So began her journey to create paintings and connect to the energy in nature; a sanctuary away from the noise and confusion of human activity.
+Nancy was born in Columbus, Ohio, in 1954.
+At a very young age she was drawn to the wildest place nearby; a remote ravine owned by the Ohio State School for the Blind.
+It was the most captivating scene in her world, and the subject for her first painting on a small canvas board, “The Place”.
+So began her journey to create and connect to the sanctuary and beauty of wild places.

-In 1976 Nancy earned a BFA in painting and creative writing at Bowling Green State University.
-She worked as a substitute art teacher in Tucson Arizona and became acquainted with the delights of hiking in the high country of the Santa Rita and Catalina Mountains.
-In 1978 she moved to Seattle to find better paying work.
-Due to a lack of art teaching positions, she became a locomotive engineer for Burlington Northern while remaining devoted to her painting practice.
-From 1980 until her retirement in 2014 she experienced the Northwest from the unique and challenging perspective of the driver’s seat of a freight train.
+In 1976 Nancy earned a BFA cum laude in painting at Bowling Green State University.
+While studying, she won an honorable mention in graphics at the Toledo Art Fair, and was included in the Toledo Art Museum Exhibition in 1977.
+She then moved to Tucson, Arizona, and worked as a substitute art teacher and custom framer.
+There she became acquainted with the delights of hiking in the Santa Rita and Catalina Mountains.
+To pursue better paying work, she moved to Seattle and became a locomotive engineer for Burlington Northern Railroad.
+From 1980 until her retirement in 2014 she remained devoted to her painting practice, while experiencing the Northwest from the unique perspective of the driver’s seat of a freight train.

-Over the years Nancy has taken full advantage of the surrounding Cascade and Olympic mountains.
-Hiking, backpacking, and skiing led her to observations and experiences in the backcountry that resonate in her paintings.
-Her work is influenced and inspired by many artists and techniques, including Emily Carr and the Canadian Group of Seven, abstract expressionism, and urban street art.
-Nancy currently works at her home studio in Prescott, Arizona, and spends her summers in Copalis Beach, on the Olympic Peninsula of Washington.
+Nancy’s explorations of the surrounding Cascade and Olympic Mountains while hiking, backpacking, and skiing have led to observations and experiences that resonate in her paintings.
+Her work has been influenced and inspired by many artists and techniques, including Emily Carr and the Canadian Group of Seven, mid-century abstract expressionism, and urban street art.
+She has been honored by numerous awards over the years and has many private collectors, including Microsoft.
+Her work has been invited to solo, group, juried, and museum exhibits, as well as art fairs in San Francisco, Santa Fe, Seattle, and Palm Beach.
+Nancy currently works at studio #308 at 697 6th Street, Prescott, Arizona.

 email- nancyjmclaughlin@gmail.com